dotnet/roslyn/docs/compilers/CSharp/Compiler Breaking Changes - post VS2019.md

 compiler didn't look for the name in base interfaces of the interface.
 Lookup could succeed by finding a type up the containership hierarchy or through usings.
 We now look in base interfaces and find types declared within them, if any match the name.
 The type could be different than the one that compiler used to find.

+10. https://github.com/dotnet/csharplang/blob/master/meetings/2019/LDM-2019-09-11.md In C# `8.0` no warning is reported at the production or dereference of a maybe-null value for a type that is a type parameter that cannot be annotated with `?`, except if the value was produced by `default(T)`.
+In Visual Studio version 16.4, the nullable analysis will be more stringent for such values.
+Whenever such a value is produced, as warning will be reported.
+For instance, when invoking a method that returns a `[MaybeNull]T`.